sobirjon001/toDoList/README.md

 1| As a use I Want to be able to add task | User able to add task
 2| As a use I Want to be able to delete task  | User should be able to delete chosen task
 -| - | Reduction of the number of items
-3| As a use I Want to be able to check mark the task  | User able to check mark chosen task 4| As a use I Want to be able to see all task  | User able to see all tasks and their status 5| As a use I Want to be able to edit task | User able to edit tasks 6| As a use I Want to be able to sort task according to status | User able to see a list according to chosen status
+3| As a user I Want to be able to check mark the task  | User able to check mark chosen task 4| As a user I Want to be able to see all task  | User able to see all tasks and their status 5| As a user I Want to be able to edit task | User able to edit tasks 6| As a user I Want to be able to sort task according to status | User able to see a list according to chosen status 7| As a user I Want to be informed for invalid entry | Application should inform user about invalid entry and prompt to try again

 ## Sprint Backlog